callum-hart/mono/docs/final_draft.md

     }
 }

-The example above produces the same outcome as figure 4, despite changing cascade order and specificity.
+The example above produces the same outcome as figure 4, despite a change to cascade order and specificity.

 This makes media queries far more predictable, since there’s no need to orchestrate overrides.
 Omitting overrides has made the order of media queries and their specificity irrelevant.
 Only the breakpoint size determines what styles apply (at different screen sizes) which is far more intuitive and deterministic.